CP1404/Practicals/prac_03/README.md

 17. Run it to make sure it works.
-It should show you a list of all the files and folders in the current (project) folder, and you should see one called ".git".
-This is where Git stores all of the history and state information.
+It should show you a list of all the files and folders in the current (project) folder, and you should see one called `.git`.
+This is where Git stores all the history and state information.
 Don't delete this!
-If you ever want to move a project that's using Git, you can either use GitHub (and then clone it to the new place) or you can just copy it, making sure you include this folder.
+If you ever want to move a project that's using git, you can either use GitHub (and then clone it to the new place) or you can just copy it, making sure you include this .git folder.

 18. Now **Add** this new Python file to VCS so Git tracks it, then **Commit and Push** (you should see the option to do both at